fuminoritanizawa/webpage/content/home/experience.md

   date_start = "2023-05-22"
   date_end = "2023-08-22"
   description = """
+  Participated in [Professor Supriya Srinivasan's molecular neuroscience lab](https://www.srinivasanlab.org) focused on metabolism
-- Designed and cloned tissue-specific rescue constructs to examine the function of a targeted gene using Gibson Assembly.
+- Designed and cloned tissue-specific rescue constructs for *Caenorhabditis elegans* to examine the function of a targeted gene using Gibson Assembly.
 - Engineered a complete knockout of a gene of interest in the lab by deleting all six exons (approximately 3,500 base pairs), designing the necessary sgRNA and PAM, creating an EcoRI cutting site repair template, and developing a screening strategy using Co-CRISPR with the dpy-10 gene (dpy/rol phenotype marker).
 - Developed a worm strain by crossbreeding a gene mutation line with a rescue construct line of the targeted gene marked with green fluorescent protein (GFP).
 - Conducted imaging of NeuroPAL line and GFP-crossbred product worms using an A1 Confocal Microscope.